MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-7-clean-up-resources.md

 # Real-Time Intelligence tutorial part 7: Clean up resources

 > [!NOTE]
 > This tutorial is part of a series.
-For the previous section, see:
+For the previous section, see: [Tutorial part 6: Create a Power BI report from your KQL queryset](tutorial-6-power-bi-report.md)

 ## Clean up resources